casszhao/cass/topics.md

-## Specific and Interesting Research Directions in LLM Red Teaming
+## 2025/2026 Potential Research Directions in LLM Red Teaming

+If you are interested in any of the following direction for your dissertation, feel free to drop me an email or find more at the dissertation portal on blackboard.
+I supervise both UG and PG.

 **1. Automated Red Teaming and Adversarial Prompt Generation**